ruthnixon/Berehe-Resume/docs/index.md

 `September 2020 - December 2020`
 __Ethiopia Website__

-- Developed a website teaching about the cutlures, history, and languages of Ethiopia
+- Developed a website teaching about the cutlures, history, and languages of Ethiopia (using html, css and/or javascript)

-## Service and Work History
+## Work History

 `03/2019-04/2021`
-__Library Student Lead__, Brigham Young University - Idaho
+__Library Student Lead__, Brigham Young University - Rexburg, Idaho
 - Lead a team of 9 student aide’s and communicated any policy changes or answered team’s questions/concerns
 - Managed team’s schedule of daily tasks to ensure tasks of higher priority were finished
 - Contributed to admin council meetings with suggested improvements, observations and concerns